Corrigendum: The Conley conjecture for Hamiltonian systems on the cotangent bundle and its analogue for Lagrangian systems: Abstract

 \section{Abstract}

-{In lines 8-11 of \cite[pp. 2977]{Lu} (arXiv:0806.0425 [math.SG], 3 Jun 2008) we wrote: ``For integer $m\ge 3$, if $M$ is $C^m$-smooth and $C^{m-1}$-smooth $L:\R\times TM\to\R$ satisfies the assumptions (L1)-(L3), then the functional ${\cal L}_\tau$ is $C^2$-smooth, bounded below, satisfies the Palais-Smale condition, and all critical points of it have finite Morse indexes and nullities (see \cite[Prop.4.1, 4.2]{AbF} and \cite{Be}).''
-However, it was recently proved in \cite{AbSc1} (arXiv:0812.4364 [math.DS], 23 Dec 2008) that the claim of $C^2$-smoothness of ${\cal L}_\tau$ in \cite[Prop.4.1]{AbF} is only true if for every $(t,q)$ the function $v\mapsto L(t,q,v)$ is a polynomial of degree at most $2$, and that the functional ${\cal L}_\tau$ is only $C^{2-0}$ under the assumptions (L1)-(L3).
+{In lines 8-11 of \cite[pp. 2977]{Lu} we wrote: ``For integer $m\ge 3$, if $M$ is $C^m$-smooth and $C^{m-1}$-smooth $L:\R\times TM\to\R$ satisfies the assumptions (L1)-(L3), then the functional ${\cal L}_\tau$ is $C^2$-smooth, bounded below, satisfies the Palais-Smale condition, and all critical points of it have finite Morse indexes and nullities (see \cite[Prop.4.1, 4.2]{AbF} and \cite{Be}).''
+However, as proved in \cite{AbSc1} the claim that ${\cal L}_\tau$ is $C^2$-smooth is true if and only if for every $(t,q)$ the function $v\mapsto L(t,q,v)$ is a polynomial of degree at most $2$.
 So the arguments in \cite{Lu} is only valid for the physical Hamiltonian in (1.2) and corresponding Lagrangian therein.
-Fortunately, the generalizations of Morse lemma in \cite{JM} or \cite{LLL} can be used to overcome this defect.
-In this note we shall correct our arguments in \cite{Lu} with a generalized Morse lemma in \cite{JM}.
-There also exists another method to overcome this difficulty, see \cite{Ma}(arXiv:0810.2108 [math.DS], 12 Oct 2008).}
+In this note we shall correct our arguments in \cite{Lu} with a new splitting lemma obtained in \cite{Lu2}. } {\it Keywords}: Conley conjecture; Hamiltonian and Lagrangian system; Cotangent and tangent bundle; Periodic solutions; Variational methods; Morse index; Maslov-type index